 The manufacturing process also generates CO2 emissions.
-In fact, the majority of the carbon footprint of plastic occurs during production11 (as opposed to later in its lifecycle when its, ideally, recycled).
+In fact, the majority of the carbon footprint of plastic occurs during production9 (as opposed to later in its lifecycle when it is, ideally, recycled).
 This feeds into the problem of rising temperatures and sea levels as well as further damaging natural environments and wildlife.

-You won’t be alone in recognising discarded plastic bottles in gutters, on our beaches, in nature.
-In fact, of all plastic produced, a staggering 9 per cent actually gets recycled12.
+You won’t be alone in recognizing discarded plastic bottles in gutters, on our beaches, in nature.
+In fact, of all plastic produced, a staggering 9 percent actually gets recycled.

 As plastic breaks down, it releases harmful chemicals.
 These can then work their way into the soil and water causing problems to our health.

 What’s more, our health is also linked to the oceans.
 This is the place where a large number of plastic bottles end up.
 Marine plants produce more than 70% of the oxygen that we breathe.
 However, plastic bottles that make their way into the ocean are consumed by marine life.
 Some of this marine life forms part of the human food chain.

 Plastic bottles also contain a chemical known as Bisphenol A or BPA.
 This is a chemical that we use to harden the plastic and make it clear.
 However, BPA is a known endocrine disruptor2.
 As a result, many health professionals now consider it to be a risk to human health.

 A wide range of problems such as cancer, fertility reduction, and defects in babies have been linked to BPA.
 What is also a concern is the fact that 96% of pregnant women have been found to have BPA in their bodies3.